InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 marketplace for open tasks, that contributors can use.

 Wrapping up.
-It is super important for InnerSource communities in a corporate environemnt to keep the barriers to contributing as low as possible to get as many contributors as possible.
-TCs therefore make sure that users and contributors have both access to helpful documentation and people in the community to answer any questions they might have and who make the onboarding experience a great one.
+It is super important for InnerSource communities in a corporate environment to keep the barriers to contributing as low as possible to get as many contributors as possible.
+TCs therefore make sure that users and contributors have both access to helpful documentation and people in the community to answer any questions they might have and that they can get up and running in no time.
+Generally speaking, TCs should make sure that the the onboarding experience is a great one.

 ## Advocating The Community's Needs